Background

 Everything you need to know about insuring your touring or static caravan.

 Touring caravan insurance averages around £172 per year and static caravan insurance averages around £157 per year, based on industry quote data from InsureMy.
-Costs vary based on the caravan's value, location, security features, and the level of cover you choose.
+Costs vary based on the caravan value, location, security features, and the level of cover you choose.

 Touring caravan insurance covers a caravan while on the road, in storage, and on site.
 Static caravan insurance covers a caravan permanently sited on a holiday park.
 They protect against different risks and require different policies.